-[written and published July ’15; edited Aug. ’17] Summary: This subject is important for a better understanding of certain aspects of dispensationalism as a theological system.
+Summary: This article was written and published July ’15; edited Aug. ’17, and again in Dec. ’20.
+This subject is important in order for one to have a better understanding of certain aspects of dispensationalism as a theological system.
 The contemporary teaching of dispensationalism all to often allows the unhealthy mixing of Israel with the church, or Judaism with Christianity.
-Being able to see in Scripture how and why God set Israel aside, and this in order to transition to a new dispensation, is of the greatest importance for sound dispensational thinking.
+Being able to see in Scripture how and why God set Israel aside, and this in order to transition to the new Christian dispensation, is of the greatest importance for sound dispensational thinking.
 Not only understanding this, but then seeing the resulting consequences this setting aside has on Jewish things – the Mosaic law, the covenant ending, the practice of Judaism, the destruction of Jerusalem and its temple (70 AD), the title of Messiah set aside, the Jewish people scattered into the nations, the Jewish dispensation ending.
-Although this article doesn’t deal with these Jewish things in any depth, it does explain Israel set aside by God and the Jewish dispensation ending, in order for God to transition and start the new Christian dispensation.
-This is simply a paramount understanding to possess, not only for the so called theologian, but also for any true believer to be able to see Christian things with the eye of faith.
+Although this article doesn’t deal with these Jewish things in much depth, it does explain Israel set aside by God and the Jewish dispensation ending, in order for God to transition and start the new Christian dispensation.
+This is simply an important understanding to possess, not only for the so called theologian, but also for any true believer to be able to see and distinguish Christian things with the eye of faith.

-When Jesus went away back to heaven it was as the glorified Man – the Son of Man glorified (John 13:31-32; 7:39).
+Let us start with one of these critical understandings: When Jesus went away back to heaven it was as the glorified Man – the Son of Man glorified (John 13:31-32; 7:39).
 He did not go away in the title or character of the Jewish Messiah come to Israel according to the flesh.
 Of course He was and still is the Messiah, Son of David and King of Israel.
-And He did come to Israel as the Son of David in the flesh and by natural descent.
+And He did come to Israel as the Son of David in the flesh and by natural descent (Rom.
+9:4-5).
 But we all know that the Jews refused and rejected Him.
 The very ones who were given all the promises associated with Messiah, promises and privileges and earthly blessings that would specifically benefit them, have now, in rejecting Him, given up any claim or right to them.
 When God came in human flesh to visit His own people, they cast Him out (John 1:11, Matt.
 21:37-39).

 The title of Messiah to Israel according to prophecy and promises is set aside as long as the house of Israel remains divided and desolate.
-There cannot be a Messianic kingdom over a united Israel (twelve tribes and all, that is, the two kingdoms, Israel and Judah, brought back together and united again after being split apart after the time of Solomon – something that has not been done as yet by God, though we forget or refuse to see this important truth, the two sticks are as yet still separated, Ez.
-37:15-22), throwing off all Gentile power and rule, if the house of Israel remains divided and desolate.
+There cannot be a Messianic kingdom over a united Israel (twelve tribes united again, that is, the two separate kingdoms, Israel and Judah, brought back together again after being split apart after the time of Solomon – something that has not been done as yet by God, though we forget or refuse to see this important truth, the two sticks are as yet still separated, Ez.
+37:15-22), with her Messiah throwing off all Gentile power and rule, if the house of Israel remains divided and desolate.

-At the present time Israel’s calling, as the people of God, is set aside.
+Here is another critical understanding: At the present time Israel’s calling as the people of God is set aside.
 Now this doesn’t mean they are forsaken forever.
-The gifts and callings of God are without repentance.
-At a future point in time God will again take up Israel as His people and deal with them as a people, as a nation – the prophecies that point to the future millennium declare Israel’s restoration in the land as again recognized as ‘the people of God’.
+The gifts and callings of God are without repentance (Rom.
+11:29).
+At a future point in time God will again take up Israel as His people and deal with them as a people, as a nation – the prophecies that point to the future millennium declare Israel’s restoration in the land as again recognized as ‘the people of God’ (Rom.
+11:26-27).
 But their desolation, which has continued for nearly two thousand years, is clearly taught by Jesus in the gospels – Matt.
 23:37-39 and Luke 13:34-35.

 “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate; for I say to you, you shall see Me no more till you say, ‘Blessed is He who comes in the name of the Lord!’”

-This future coming of Jesus a second time is all God’s sovereign choice, grace, and power, according to His faithfulness to fulfill all and every promise He made to Israel.
-His second coming to this earth has nothing to do with Israel being responsible as a nation and doing something to pave the way, so to speak.
+This future return of Jesus is all God’s sovereign choice, grace, and power, according to His faithfulness to fulfill every promise He has ever made to Israel.
+His second coming to this world has nothing to do with Israel being responsible as a nation and doing something to pave the way, so to speak.
 What God does in the end for the Jewish remnant, exalting them as the greatest nation on the face of the earth during the millennium, is not conditional – it is not dependent on Israel meeting certain conditions of obedience in human responsibility.
 In this way, God alone receives the credit and man will have absolutely no reason to boast.
 It is simply all for the glory of God and for His glory alone.
 In the end God will glorify Himself by His own faithfulness to Israel, in spite of the entire history of the Jews (Please read Ez.
 36:16-38 for an abbreviated history of Israel from God’s thoughts and perspective).